strukturedkaos/donpottinger/source/blog/2016-01-11-the-genesis-of-body-boss.html.markdown

 You can download the book from Amazon [here](http://www.amazon.com/dp/B01A2NGDZ0).

-I had the distinct honor of authoring the Foreword in Daryl's book.
-I've excerpted it below.
+I had the distinct honor of authoring the foreword in Daryl's book.
+The foreword (excerpted below) details the genesis of Body Boss from the inception of the idea to the growth of the team, member by member.
+Enjoy.

 ## Foreword